elasekness/RNASeq_workshop/Day4.md

 	dotplot(en)

-> Here, the gene ratio is represented along the x-axis and the size of the dot corresponds to the number of DE genes in an enriched KEGG category. <br>
+> Here, the gene ratio (DEGs in pathway/annotated genes in pathway) is represented along the x-axis and the size of the dot corresponds to the number of DE genes in an enriched KEGG category. <br>
 > Again, the color indicates the strength of the adjusted p-value. <br>

 * Are these results consistent with our expectations given the contributing role of pqsE in regulating quorum sensing and biofilm formation? <br>